List of steepest gradients on adhesion railways

-The inclusion of steep gradients on railways avoids the expensive engineering works required to produce more gentle gradients.
+This is a list of steep grades along adhesion railways, the most common type of railway that relies on the friction between the drive wheels and the tracks for traction.
+The inclusion of steep gradients on railways avoids the expensive engineering work required to produce more gentle gradients.
 However the maximum feasible gradient is limited by how much of a load the locomotive(s) can haul upwards.
 Braking when travelling downhill is also a limiting factor.
-There have been various solutions to hauling rail mounted vehicles up or down inclines.
-These include simple rail adhesion, rack railways and cable inclines (including rail mounted water tanks to carry barges).
-To help with braking on the descent, a non-load-bearing "brake rail" located between the running rails can be used, similar to the rail used in the Fell system, e.g. by the Snaefell Mountain Railway on the Isle of Man.

 Tramways and light railways often have steeper gradients than heavier railways.
 This is because all wheels are usually connected to engine power in order to give better acceleration.
 Grades of 5% are not uncommon on them.
 Metros and pure commuter railways often also allow steeper gradients, over 4%, for the same reason.
 High-speed railways commonly allow 2.5% to 4% because the trains must be strong and have many wheels with power to reach very high speeds.
 For freight trains, gradients should be as gentle as possible, preferably below 1.5%.

+In addition to simple rail adhesion, there have been other solutions to hauling rail mounted vehicles up or down inclines, such as rack railways and cable inclines (including rail mounted water tanks to carry barges).
+To help with braking on the descent, a non-load-bearing "brake rail" located between the running rails can be used, similar to the rail used in the Fell system, e.g. by the Snaefell Mountain Railway on the Isle of Man.